ananfito/business-card/README.md

 # business-card
-A simple business card created as a solo project based on the [Scrimba](https://scrimba.com) coursework.
+A simple business card created using HTML and CSS based on the [Scrimba](https://scrimba.com) coursework.